Quick Mozzarella- Microwave and no Microwave

-Who doesn’t love soft, fresh cheese with sun kissed tomatoes and bright basil?
-Throw in some fresh bread and a little olive oil…now imagine that with your own warm, homemade mozzarella!
+Imagine juicy, sun kissed tomatoes and aromatic basil...now imagine enjoying them with your own homemade mozzarella!
+Well guess what?
 You can make it and have it ready in an hour.
-Check it out!

-- 1 tsp cheese salt, or to taste
+- 2 tsp cheese salt, to taste (included in our kit)

 - Rubber gloves or large spoon